giftos1/programming-guide/Software-Setup.md

 *After* you have installed Python...

 * Sign up for a free JetBrains account at: https://www.jetbrains.com/shop/eform/students using your JCU email address.
-* Download and install the *Professional* version of PyCharm for your OS: https://www.jetbrains.com/pycharm/download/index.html
+* Download and install the *Professional* version of PyCharm: https://www.jetbrains.com/pycharm/download/index.html
+Please note that the community edition lacks Flask project support and so is not recommended.
 Enter your new account details when asked in PyCharm installation/setup.

 Add KV language auto-completion and syntax highlighting (PyCharm does not know about KV language by default):
 * Download this file https://github.com/Zen-CODE/kivybits/blob/master/IDE/PyCharm_kv_completion.jar?raw=true
-* On PyCharm’s main menu, import the settings: Manage IDE Settings > Import Settings... or File > Import (depending on your OS)
+* On PyCharm’s File menu, import the settings: Manage IDE Settings > Import Settings... or File > Import (depending on your OS)
 * Select the .jar file you just downloaded and click OK on the dialog with file types ticked.
 * Restart PyCharm.